hydrodynamicstability/physicsReviewJournals/README.md

 Current publisher:  Springer-Nature

-Its first volume was published in 1978 by the Italian Physical Society (SIF), as a supplement to its main journal, *Il Nuovo Cimento*.
+This journal [celebrated](https://www.primapagina.sif.it/article/1077/la-rivista-del-nuovo-cimento-50-anni-di-storia-per-guardare) its 50th anniversary in 2019; thus it began in 1969.
+Indeed, you can find a 1969 edition on Google Books.
+However the current series' first volume was published in 1978.
+The journal is published by the Italian Physical Society (SIF), as a supplement to its main journal, *Il Nuovo Cimento*.
 At some point (likely around the turn of the 21st century) it became associated with the *European Physical Journal* family, co-published by EDP, Springer-Nature, and SIF.

 ## [Physics-Uspekhi](https://www.ufn.ru/en/)